astrivant/polyad/docs/deployment/root-control-plane.md

 the administrator-owned Deployment and Secrets.
 The pool finalizer waits for remote deletion observations.
 Application workloads, namespaces, storage and shared CRDs remain.
-An unreachable cluster keeps cleanup pending rather than forgetting potentially live replicas.
+An unreachable cluster keeps cleanup pending until the operator can verify the remaining replicas.

 ## Reserved operator hierarchy